Big Walker Lookout: History

 The tower was originally built in 1947 and has been run continuously by the Kime family.
-According to the Virginia Department of Tourism, the tower is located at a mountain pass used by Molly Tynes, a woman who warned the town of Wytheville of impending raids by John Toland during the Civil War.
-The tower is the beginning of a Virginia Civil War Trails driving tour detailing the Battle of Wytheville, which occurred on July 18, 1863 when "a Federal raiding party marched to the Wytheville area intending to destroy the Virginia and Tennessee Railroad tracks and bridges".
+According to the Virginia Department of Tourism, the tower is located at a mountain pass used by Molly Tynes, a woman who warned the town of Wytheville of impending raids by Union Colonel John Toland during the Civil War.
+The tower is the beginning of a Virginia Civil War Trails driving tour detailing the Battle of Wytheville, which occurred on July 18, 1863, when "a Federal raiding party marched to the Wytheville area intending to destroy the Virginia and Tennessee Railroad tracks and bridges".
 Troops also hoped to destroy key telegraph lines and damage nearby salt mines and lead mines.

 Thanks in part to the warnings brought by Tynes, the battle was largely unsuccessful for the Union forces.
 "After some skirmishing and confusion on the advance, Union Col. John Toland ordered his men into Wytheville.
 Hastily organized Confederate resistance succeeded in killing Toland in the street and limiting the damage to the railroad track and stock.
 The raid did not succeed in its mission as the track was quickly repaired".